UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Our Framework

-In addition to these service tables, loaded UEFI images--including runtime drivers, boot service drivers, and UEFI applications--are identified with the help of \texttt{b'ldri'} signature, marking image headers, as depicted in \autoref{fig:DriverImage}.
-This signature enables the extraction of relevant metadata, including the image's base address, size, and either a file path or a GUID reference.
-The image base address indicates the location in memory where the loader has placed the UEFI image file during loading.
-The extraction and parsing of these data structures serve as the basis shared across the following detection modules.
+In addition to these service tables, loaded UEFI images--including runtime drivers, boot service drivers, and UEFI applications--are identified with the help of the \texttt{b'ldri'} signature, marking image headers, as seen in Appendix~\ref{app:structureparsing} in Figure~\ref{fig:DriverImage}.
+This signature enables the extraction of relevant metadata, including the image's base address, size, and either a file path or GUID reference.
+The image base address indicates where the loader placed the UEFI image file in memory during loading.
+The extraction and parsing of these data structures form the common foundation for the detection modules described below.